• sustainable agriculture, tropical agriculture, Chitose Strawberry, Chitose Agriculture

 • Yosuke Kataoka

-In this project, I am in charge of research & development on how to raise the yield, quality and stability.
-In order to ensure stable delivery of high-quality products to more Chitose strawberry lovers, I am willing to step forward to face the problems that do not happen in Japan, such as pests that I have never seen in Japan.
-And as we develop the project, I am happy to work hard with Malaysian farmers, sometimes collaborate with them, and foster agriculture in Malaysia.
+In this project, I am in charge of research & development on how to increase the yield, quality and stability.
+In order to ensure stable delivery of high-quality products to more CHITOSE strawberry lovers, I am willing to step forward to face the problems that do not happen in Japan, such as pests that I have never seen back there.
+And as we develop the project, I am happy to work hard with Malaysian farmers, collaborate with them, and foster agriculture in Malaysia.

 Prev